-Shrimp Scampi is very simple to make and pretty tasty too.
-I like to serve it with whole wheat linguine to up the ante in the nutrition department.
 Many people associate Shrimp Scampi with pasta but it’s actually a method of cooking shrimp and can also be served with crusty bread or just on its own.
-By adding the pasta to the juices before it’s completely cooked, the linguine soaks up some of the liquid and flavour so in my humble opinion, it completes the dish.Click here to go right to the recipe!
+By adding al dente pasta to the juices, the linguine soaks up some of the liquid and flavour so in my humble opinion, it completes the dish.Jump to Recipe

 My friends Gil and Vicki bought me this neat kitchen gadget that peels and deveins shrimp.
 It’s pretty slick and makes short work of the prep.
 Peeling shrimp can take time but this baby splits them down the vein in one easy slice and then you just peel off the shell and pull or scrape out the “vein” which is actually the intestinal tract.
 So it’s not exactly poo.
 Well, kind of.
 This step isn’t really necessary because the vein is totally edible.
 It’s your choice.
 Depending on the stage of digestion it will be black or brown or lighter in colour.